cakoch10/Interpolation-Methods/README.md

 * `CubicErrorTraj.java`

-  * Summary: Reads orignal trajectory files and cubic interpolated trajectories (located in the `Cubic_Traj` folder).
+  * **Summary**: Reads orignal trajectory files and cubic interpolated trajectories (located in the `Cubic_Traj` folder).
 Each pair of files (the actual trajectory and the corresponding interpolated trajectory) is compared using the `error` class.
 The kilometers, kilometers squared, and distance for each trajectory is stored in an array.
 This values are then written to a `.plt` file (specifically the `CubicErrorTraj.plt` file located in the `Error_Analysis` folder.
-Note that the distance returned is the total distance of the trajectory (rather than the distance of the interpolated gap)
+Note that the distance returned is the total distance of the trajectory (rather than the distance of the interpolated gap).

-Imports: `error.java` and `writeToFile`; both are from the `main` package.
+  * **Imports**: `error.java` and `writeToFile`; both are from the `main` package.